Alison Baxter Herlihy, Attorney

 In the community at large, Alison previously served on the board of directors of The Family Center, which provides supervised visitation services, monitored exchanges, and parenting classes, with the goal of preventing child abuse.
 She served on the Family Center’s board from 2006 to 2010, acting as Vice President from 2008 to 2009.
 She has also been active in the Girls’ Leadership Program at the Strickland Youth Center since the program’s inception.
 Alison has served on the board of the Mobile Arts Council from 2007 to 2015, where she previously acted as board President, and chair of the member relations committee and the education committee.
-Alison is on the board of directors for the Junior League of Mobile, currently serving as the Governance Director-Elect.
-She is a Yoga Instructor at the Moorer YMCA, and is a graduate of the 2016-2017 class of Leadership Mobile.
+She is a Yoga Instructor at the Moorer YMCA and Wandering Yogis – Mobile, and is a graduate of the 2016-2017 class of Leadership Mobile.

-In 2015 and 2016, Alison was awarded a “Nappie” Award by Lagniappe Weekly as the readers’ choice for Best Divorce Lawyer.
+In 2015, 2016, and 2019, Alison was awarded a “Nappie” Award by Lagniappe Weekly as the readers’ choice for Best Divorce Lawyer.
+Alison was also a part of Mobile Bay Monthly’s 40 Under 40 class of 2019, for up and coming young professionals in our community.

-In her free time, Alison enjoys cooking, spending time with family, travel, and Alabama football.
+In her free time, Alison enjoys cooking and entertaining, spending time with family, travel, and practicing and teaching yoga.